-Students are expected to QE and advance to candidacy by the summer of their third year.
-For more information about the QE process, please see page 17.
+Students are expected to QE by the end of their third year.
+For more information about the QE process, please see page 15.

-Third year students who are not going to do so are required to write a detailed letter to their advisor explaining their progress to date, why they do not plan to take their QE exams by the end of the third year, and establishing a firm timeline to advance to candidacy.
+Third year students who are not going to take their Qualifying Exams by the end of this year are required to write a detailed letter to their advisor explaining their progress to date, why they do not plan to take their QE exams by the end of the third year, and establishing a firm timeline to advance to candidacy.

-Students who have passed their QEs do not have to submit a report but should discuss their plans for the coming year with their advisor.
+Students who have passed their QEs do not have to submit a report but should discuss their plans with their advisors.